amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 **Nonresponse bias** occurs when individuals in the sample do not respond to the survey.

 **Response bias** occurs when the response of an individual in the sample does not reflect the true feelings of the individual.

+# Chapter 2: Graphical Displays of Data

+## 2.1 Organizing Qualitative Data

+A **frequency distribution** is a table that lists each category of data and shows the number of obervations in each category.

+Each category of data is referred to as a **class**.

+The **class frequency** is the number of observations that fall into that class.
+The **relative class frequency** is the proportion of observations that fall into that class.

+A **relative frquency distribution** is a table that lists each category of data and shows the proportion of observations in each category.

+Note: The sum of the relative frequencies in a relative frequency distribution must add to 1.
+However, in practice, this may not be the case due to rounding errors.
+Again, the order in which the classes are listed, the spaciing, the scaling, and the use of any colors is up to the researcher.

+A **frequency bar graph** is constructed by labeling each category of data on either the horizontal or vertical axis, and its frequency on the other axis.
+Bars of equal width are drawn for each category, and the height of each bar represents the category's frequency.

+A **relative frequency bar graph** is constructed by labeling each category of data on either the horizontal or vertical axis, and its relaitve frequency on the other axis.
+Bars of equal width are drawn for each category, and the height of each bar represents the category's relative frequency.

+If one orders bars by decreasing height, we have what is called a **Pareto chart**.

+The angle of a class sector in a pie chart, is obtained by mulitplynig 360 degrees by the relative class frequency.

+## 2.2 Organizing Quantitative Data

+First, determine if the data is discrete or continuous. **If the data is discrete** and there **are not too many different values**, **treat each observed data value as a class**.
+If the data is discrete, but there are **many different values**, then **categories of data should be created** by using **intervals of numbers as the classes**.

+In the case that the data is continuous, then **categories of data** should be created **using intervals**.

+A **frequency distribution** is a table that lists each category (class) of data and shows the number of observations in each category.

+Guildine: Generally, there should be between 5 classes (for smaller data sets) and 200 classes (for larger data sets).

+Each class has a **lower class limit**, which is the least number that can belong to the classs, and an **upper class limit**, which is the greatest number that can belong to the class.
+The average of the upper class limit and lower class limit is called the **class midpoint**.
+The **class width** is the **difference between two consecturive lower class limits**, and **should be the same for all classes**.

+Usually, introductory statistics textbooks only address the above terms when dealing with continuous data.

 ### Citation
 westcottcourses.com